kleber-code/ushka/docs/project/contributing.md

 4.  **Create a New Branch:**

-    Create a new branch for your feature or bug fix.
+    Branch off for your feature or bug fix.
+It keeps things tidy.

     ```bash
     git checkout -b my-awesome-feature